pnnl/interflow/docs/user_guide/generalizability.md

 # Organizing your input data

 ## Introduction
-Though the flow package comes with sample data for the US for the year 2015 to calculate water and energy interdependencies, alternative input data can be provided to calculate different flows for any region or set of regions, any unit or set of units, and any sector or set of sectors so long as the input data is provided in the correct format.
+Though the **interflow** package comes with sample data for the US for the year 2015 to calculate water and energy interdependencies, alternative input data can be provided to calculate different flows for any region or set of regions, any unit or set of units, and any sector or set of sectors so long as the input data is provided in the correct format.

-The flow package requires a csv file with strict guidelines as input data to run calculations.
-Though different types of calculations are conducted in the flow package, the input into each calculation is provided in the same input file.
+The **interflow** package requires a csv file with strict guidelines as input data to run calculations.
+Though different types of calculations are conducted in the **interflow** package, the input into each calculation is provided in the same input file.

-The four different types of calculations the flow package conducts include the following:
+The four different types of calculations the **interflow** package conducts include the following:

 1. Collect input starting values from Node A to Node B in unit type 1
 2. Calculate an alternative unit flow value based on an intensity factor for Node B